-The material in this course will include what is usually given Alg.
+The material in this course will include what is usually given in Alg.
 032 and in Algebra 133.
-Students in Engineering may continue we Algebra 113 (Algebra for Engineers) when they have completed this fit hour course.
-Included in the material for this course are a review high school algebra, a study of the fundamental operations of algebra special products and factoring, linear equations in one unknown, stems of equations, graphs, exponents, radicals, quadratic equations, nominal theorem, ratio, proportions and variations.
-Five lecture hoper week for 18 weeks.
+Students in Engineering may continue with Algebra 113 (Algebra for Engineers) when they have completed this five-hour course.
+Included in the material for this course are a review of high school algebra, a study of the fundamental operations of algebra, special products and factoring, linear equations in one unknown, systems of equations, graphs, exponents, radicals, quadratic equations, binominal theorem, ratio, proportions and variations.
+Five lecture hours per week for 18 weeks.